GoogleCloudPlatform/pubsub/load-test-framework/README.md

 Cloud Pub/Sub), for Cloud Pub/Sub is a tool targeted for developers and companies who wish to benchmark Cloud Pub/Sub and Kafka.

-The goal of this framework is to rovide users with a tool that allows them to see how Cloud Pub/Sub performs under various conditions.
+The goal of this framework is to provide users with a tool that allows them to see how Cloud Pub/Sub performs under various conditions.

 #### IMPORTANT NOTE:

-Running this loadtest framework in throughput mode on a 16 core machine can consume somewhere between 1 and 2 TB of pubsub data usage, which will cost from 60 to 120 dollars.
+Running this loadtest framework in throughput testParameters on a 16 core machine can consume somewhere between 1 and 2 TB of pubsub data usage, which will cost from 60 to 120 dollars.
 Please take this into account before running this loadtest.

 ### Quickstart